-Corporate income tax Mining taxes Value Added Tax (VAT) Rate: 29.5% Mining Royalty (Regional Government).
+Legislative Decree No. 1492 As part of the provisions introduced by the legal regulation in order to respond to the COVID-19 crisis, the aforementioned Legislative Decree stated the 100% digitalization of foreign trade process.
+Also, this 100% digital foreign trade process is not only for the Customs Administration and related administrations, but for the foreign trade operators and intervenient operators Tax System Mining taxation in Peru Corporate income tax Mining taxes Value Added Tax (VAT) Rate: 29.5% Mining Royalty (Regional Government).
 Special Mining Tax (Central Government).
 Special Mining Contribution (for companies with tax stability) Contribution to OSINERGMIN: 0.14% Contribution to OEFA: 0.10%.
-Rate: 18% Rates of Depreciation: Basis: Transactions subject to VAT: Buildings and constructions: 5% or 20% Machinery and equipment used in mining activities: 20%.
-Other fixed assets: 10% Operating profits Rates: 1.
+Rate: 18% Rates of Depreciation: Buildings and constructions: 5% or 20% Machinery and equipment used in mining activities: 20%.
+Other fixed assets: 10% Basis: Operating profits Rates: 1.
 Mining Royalty: 1% - 12% (minimum 1% of sales).
 2. Special mining tax: 2% - 8.4% 3.
-Special Mining Contribution: 4% - 13.12% Deductible in CIT calculations: YES Sales of movables goods within Peru; Rendering or use of services within Peru; Import of goods; Construction agreements; The first sale of a construction performed by constructors.
-Restriction on use of tax losses: Other payments: VAT charged in exports: 4 years (or 5 years for losses generated in 2020) or indefinite but up to 50% of net taxable income.
-License Fee (mining right fee).
-0% rated Employee Profit Sharing: Tax stability Agreements: VAT Refund 8% of the employer's taxable income.Deductible for CIT purposes: YES.
-JuridicalMining Early VAT RecoveryDefinitive VAT recovery.Exported VAT reimbursement.
+Special Mining Contribution: 4% - 13.12% Deductible in CIT calculations: YES Transactions subject to VAT: Sales of movables goods within Peru; Rendering or use of services within Peru; Import of goods; Construction agreements; The first sale of a construction performed by constructors.
+Restriction on use of tax losses: 4 years (or 5 years for losses generated in 2020) or indefinite but up to 50% of net taxable income.
+Other payments: License Fee (mining right fee).
+VAT charged in exports: 0% rated Employee Profit Sharing:

+- 8% of the employer's taxable income. - Deductible for CIT purposes: YES.